mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 (Of course, for this to work effectively, we need to make sure GHC can compile or type-check your code at least faster than a test suite can run integration tests.
-I do believe more work needs to be done in this front)
+I do believe more work needs to be done in this front.)

 To these ends, I try to structure my codebases with the correct scaffolding to help augment the intuition of path exploration: AI has to search with paths are